View Historic Photographs & Prints by Decade from the 1960s

 Photograph shows buckled pavement on Fourth Street in Anchorage from the 1964 Alaska Earthquake.
 The 9.2 magnitude earthquake remains the most powerful ever recorded in North America.

-US National Archives.
+From the US National Archives.

 1962.
 Unknown Photographer.
 “Employees’ cars in the underground garage of cooperative insurance company Kansa’s new head office. / Työntekijöiden autoja Kansa-yhtymän uuden pääkonttorin maanalaisessa autotallissa.”